aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-poisoning-data-extraction.md

 environment.
 Practically, this is time-consuming, and thus expensive, which not everyone can afford.
 Therefore, data is sometimes collected from the Internet or other untrusted sources.
-This poses a huge risk as an adversary can intentionally manipulate the data, which causes the ML system to be compromised (ie. inject training data with specific features that causes the model to fail during inference when inference data with such features are used; model "backdoors").
+This poses a huge risk as an adversary can intentionally manipulate the data, which causes the ML system to be compromised.
+For example, training data can be injected with specific features that causes the model to fail during inference when inference data with such features are used; i.e. model "backdoors".

-## Data extraction (Inference/ Inversion attacks)
+## Data extraction (inference/inversion attacks)

 Other than manipulating the data, an adversary may extract details of the training data by querying the model or inspecting it directly.
 When